2017 - 2018 SPECIAL NOTICE ABOUT THE REPERTOIRE

 VIRTUOSO & STANDARD: WHAT'S UP WITH THAT?

 • As part of NEMFA's efforts to not only provide an outstanding performance experience, but to be able to invite qualified students to participate in the Concert Festival, there are some pieces on each of the wind and string listings that are truly exceptional and challenging pieces.
-Pieces listed as Virtuoso give the adjudicator the opportunity to award up to 7 additional points for stellar performances of these difficult repertoire selections.
+Pieces listed as Virtuoso will receive 5 additional points over the adjudicator's rating.
 Both the Virtuoso and Standard listing pieces are considered for acceptance into the Concert Festival.

 HOW DO I ACCESS THE REPERTOIRE?